-The County will allocate RAPID to properties within the NBR Sub-District that follow the requirements outlined in the following policies in order to receive RAPID.
+The County will allocate Incentive Density to properties within the NBR Sub-District that follow the requirements outlined in the following policies in order to receive such density.
 A developer of a site may choose to purchase density and not be required to meet these requirements.